pischarti/nix/go/kaws/README.md

 #### `kube event`

 Queries Kubernetes events across all namespaces (or a specific namespace) and filters them by message content.
-This is useful for troubleshooting various Kubernetes issues by searching for specific error messages or patterns.
+For pod-related events, the command automatically enriches the output with node information, showing which node the pod is scheduled on.
+This is useful for troubleshooting various Kubernetes issues by searching for specific error messages or patterns and identifying node-specific problems.

 **Flags:**
 - `-s, --search`: Search term to filter events (required)
 - `-o, --output`: Output format: `table` or `yaml` (default: `table`)
+- `--show-instance-id`: Include EC2 instance IDs from node labels (useful for AWS EKS clusters)
 - `-n, --namespace`: Specify a namespace to query (default: all namespaces)
 - `-k, --kubeconfig`: Path to kubeconfig file (default: `$HOME/.kube/config`)
 - `-v, --verbose`: Enable verbose output